This topic describes how to use the Kubernetes command-line client kubectl to connect to a Kubernetes cluster from a local computer.

 What to do next

-After the configuration is complete, you can use kubectl to access the Kubernetes cluster from a local computer.
+After completing the configuration, you can use kubectl to access the Kubernetes cluster from a local computer.